aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mappeddatafieldcollection/containsvalue/_index.md

 ---
 title: MappedDataFieldCollection.ContainsValue
 second_title: Aspose.Words for .NET API Reference
-description: Determines whether a mapping from the specified field in the data source exists in the collection.
+description: Determines whether a mapping from the specified field in the data source exists in the collection in C#
 type: docs
 weight: 60
 url: /net/aspose.words.mailmerging/mappeddatafieldcollection/containsvalue/